Can my website be hacked?

 - Bot hacks

 This hack is more organised and larger.
-There are hackers who develop software programs to analyse and exploit the security vulnerabilities of several tens, hundreds, or even thousands of sites – and all at the same time.
+Some hackers develop software programs to analyse and exploit the security vulnerabilities of several tens, hundreds, or even thousands of sites – and all at the same time.

 How do they get in?